BjerknesClimateDataCentre/KPI/README.md

 ## 1. Create the KPI Database (KPIDB) ##

 The KPIDB will be a synchronized simplified database containing the information needed to create the KPIs.
-It will rely on metadata from the [OTC metadata entry](https://meta.icos-cp.eu/edit/otcentry/) at the Carbon Portal, and QC statistics from QuinCe.
+It will rely on metadata from the [ICOS OTC metadata entry](https://meta.icos-cp.eu/edit/otcentry/) at the Carbon Portal, and QC statistics from QuinCe.

-### 1.1 Structure of the KPIDB ###
+#### 1.1 Structure of the KPIDB ####
 KPIDB is a relational database created in Sqlite.
-See a sketch of the tables, their content and their links in the powerpoint file ‘KPIDB_sketch_v1.pptx’.
+See a sketch of the tables, their content and their links in the powerpoint file [KPIDB_sketch_v1.pptx](/1.KPIDB/1_KPIDB_sketch).
-This database structure was set up in an sqlite database.
+This database schema was set up in an sqlite database.
 See the SQL script [KPIDB_schema.sql](/1.KPIDB/3_KPIDB_sql_schema) for how this was created.

-### 1.2	Extracting metadata updates from the Carbon Portal ###
+#### 1.2	Extracting metadata updates from the Carbon Portal ####
-The KPIs will somehow need to have access to the marine metadata which we currently are keeping up to date in the 'ICOS OTC metadata entry', a relational database at the CP servers.
+The KPIs will somehow need to have access to the marine metadata which we currently are keeping up to date in the [ICOS OTC metadata entry](https://meta.icos-cp.eu/edit/otcentry/), a relational database at the CP servers.
 To avoid duplicating our efforts, and risk conflicting metadata, we wish to extract these metadata from the OTC metadata entry.
 A python script will daily requests for updates in the OTC metadata entry since our last request.
-We will only need the updates since we plan to store this information in a more simplified metadata database for the purpose of the KPIs (more on this later).
+We will only need the updates since we plan to store this information in the KPIDB.
 We wish that the output from such a request is a csv file with header: type,id,field,value,link_type,link_id type - which type has been changed id - what is the id of the entry that changed (the last bit of the URL)